Chian Committee

 The Chian Committee (Επιτροπή των Χίων) was a committee of Chians, consisting of Ambrosios Skaramangas, Loukas Rallis and Georgios Psychas, which was created to ensure the inclusion of Chios in the newly established Greek state.
-Also undertook the financial and material support of the Chios expedition (1827-1828).
+Also undertook the financial and material support of the Chios expedition (1827–1828).

 After the destruction of Chios in 1822 by the Ottoman army several of the inhabitants settled in other parts of Greece and Europe.
 Many of them settled in Syros and engaged in trade.
-Longed for the liberation of their homeland and worried that Chios would be left outside the borders of the formation of a new Greek state, although it had revolted against the Ottomans and had suffered enough during the revolution.
+Longing for the liberation of their homeland and worried that Chios would be left outside the borders of the formation of a new Greek state, they organized thus committee.

 The work of the committee before the expedition

 The Chian residents of Syros collected enough money from their fellow citizens, they offered themselves money for the mobilization and supply of naval and military force.
 To this end they appointed three of their countrymen, Ambrosios Skaramangas, Loukas Rallis and Georgios Psychas, to represent, constituting the Committee of Chios.
 Representing approximately five thousand compatriots and worked to prepare the liberation of Chios.